webr3/hyperdata/README.md

   "title": "Introduction to Hyperdata"
 }
 ```
-Again, the expectation is that when you dereference the implicitly derived document `base-IRI` of `https://example.com/hyperdata-introduction`, a successful response will include the above example hyperdata object.
-This example introduces all three JSON property extensions defined by hyperdata: [`@namespace`](#namespace), [`@class`](#class), [`@id`](#id), and the short form name-fragment style.
+Again, the expectation is that when you dereference the implicitly derived document `base-IRI` of `https://example.com/hyperdata-introduction`, a successful response will include the above example Hyperdata object.
+This example introduces all three JSON property extensions defined by Hyperdata: [`@namespace`](#namespace), [`@class`](#class), [`@id`](#id), and the short form name-fragment style.

 ## Mixin Property Modelling

-Hyperdata is designed to follow the common single class based inheritance model of `class Person extends Agent`, however so as not to constrain it's usage, object property names may be either a `name-fragment` as in previous examples, or a `full-IRI`.
-Usage of a `full-IRI` enables a mixin style composition of hyperdata object descriptions.
+Hyperdata is designed to follow the common single class based inheritance model of `class Person extends Agent`, however so as not to constrain its usage, object property names may be either a `name-fragment` as in previous examples, or a `full-IRI`.
+Usage of a `full-IRI` enables a mixin style composition of Hyperdata object descriptions.

 ```
 {